 It is the hope of the participants that it will be enlightening to those who participate to “see” beyond the border and into the lives of the families and children who benefit from our work on behalf of the Church.

 -Susan Nedza M.D., M.B.A., M.L.A.

-Register to watch the panel: Understanding Central American Emigration, a Conversation with Catholic Organizations Serving in Honduras
+Watch the recording of the discussion: Understanding Central American Emigration, a Conversation with Catholic Organizations Serving in Honduras